jyxia/Learning-JavaScript/learning-js-notes.md

  var dog = { breed: 'bulldog' };
  var myDog = { name: 'mydog' };
  Object.setPrototypeOf(myDog, dog);

  console.log(myDog.__proto__); // Object { breed: 'bulldog' }
  console.log(myDog.prototype); // undefined
 ```

-* function has `prototype` only exists on functions, in case you want to use those objects as constructors passed to the `new` keyword.
+* **function** has `prototype` only exists on functions, in case you want to use those objects as constructors passed to the `new` keyword.

 #### Promise vs. callback
 * Promise is composable.
 You can combine all promises into one array.
-For exmaple, `Promise.all[promise1, promise2...]`
+For example, `Promise.all[promise1, promise2...]`
 * Promise is syntactic sugar for callbacks